 Archive for category Reform

-So why does he claim to be a Christian?
+My question is, so why does he claim to be a Christian?

-The Bible is clear that the Resurrection of Jesus Christ is the core of the Faith and if His resurrection was not physical but spiritual, or indeed never happened, then our faith is useless and we are still in our sin (1 Corinthians 15: 12-18).
+The Bible is clear that the Resurrection of Jesus Christ is the core of the faith and if His resurrection was not physical but spiritual, or indeed never happened, or uncertain, then our faith is useless and we are still in our sin (1 Corinthians 15: 12-18).
 The Scriptures clearly teach that Jesus’ resurrection was a bodily as He Himself said “Behold My hands and My feet, that it is I Myself.
 Handle Me and see, for a spirit does not have flesh and bones as you see I have.”
 (Luke 24: 39).
 The resurrected Jesus also ate fish which spirits cannot do (Luke 24: 41-43)

 The resurrected Jesus still had the nail holes in His hands and the Spear hole in His side (John 20: 27)

 If John Davies isn’t firmly grounded upon these things then why is he an Archbishop?

 If an archbishop has such areas of internal unbelief, then it is merely evidence that that person is either not a true Christian or is an apostate or, he has failed to abide in the doctrine of Christ (2 John 1: 9-11).